paxdotdev/pax/README.md

 As of the current authoring, the WASM bundle for a very basic Pax app is about 150kb including several known unnecessary libraries and debug symbols.
 100kb will be easily achievable and is a reasonable long-term goal.  <50kb is a stretch-goal.

-Memory footprint is on the order of 10s of MB (contrast with 500MB+ for browsers/Electron apps)
+Baseline memory (RAM) footprint is on the order of 50MB; this has not yet been optimized.

+#### Who is behind Pax?

+The first versions of Pax were designed and built by [an individual](https://www.github.com/zackbrown), but the goal is for Pax to be community-owned.

+Thus, even from its earliest days, Pax is stewarded through a non-profit: the [Pax Language Foundation](https://foundation.pax-lang.org/).
+If you're interested in helping bring form to the non-profit, [reach out on Discord!](https://discord.gg/4E6tcrtCRb)

 ## Inspiration